HISPlayer/UnrealAndroid-SDK/introduction.md

 * OpenGL ES3

 ### Multistream is not supported for Android platform.
+### When using the HISPlayer Android SDK, please set your Windows editor targeted RHIs to Directx11.

 ## Unreal 4 for Android Minimum SDK Version:
 * 19 (KitKat)